Swedish payments firm Klarna expands in Europe with German deal

 Klarna, which had a near $1 billion valuation based on its latest financing round, was founded in 2005 and turned profitable in only its second year of business.

-It is backed by the likes of General Atlantic and Russian investor DST, one of Facebook's (FB.O) biggest shareholders.
-Michael Moritz, a partner at Sequoia Capital whose investments have included PayPal and Google (GOOG.O), is on its board of directors.
+It is backed by the likes of General Atlantic and Russian investor DST, one of Facebook's biggest shareholders.
+Michael Moritz, a partner at Sequoia Capital whose investments have included PayPal and Google, is on its board of directors.

 The deal for SOFORT is subject to approval by Sweden's financial regulator.